-Powys County Council believes in pursuing recovery of all debt types, but will also seek to ensure that the manner in which this is undertaken is fair and consistent to everyone.
+Powys County Council believes in pursuing recovery of all debt types and will ensure that the manner by which this is undertaken is fair and consistent to everyone.
 If there is a genuine problem facing the customer Powys will engage and establish an appropriate way forward.
 However, customers who deliberately delay, fail to make payments, or do not keep to agreed arrangements, will be subject to a robust recovery procedure as set out in this document.